 MTH 1043 is designed to be the terminal math course for Non-STEM (Science, Technology, Engineering, and Math) majors.
 The goal of Quantitative Literacy is to provide students with mathematical understanding and skills to be productive workers, discerning consumers, and informed citizens.
 (Students who plan to study any higher mathematics courses will need to take college algebra and not this course.)
-Prerequisite: Grade of C or better in MTH 0013 (Intermediate Algebra); or an Enhanced ACT math score of 19 or above; or an ASSET score of 39 or above in Intermediate Algebra; or a Compass score of 41 or above in Intermediate Algebra.
+Prerequisite: Grade of "C" or better in MTH 0013 (Intermediate Algebra); or equivalent placement test score.
 (ACTS Equivalency Course ID - MATH 1103).